- Oops!Something went wrong.Please try again later.

 CullenFrost Bankers, Inc. price-consensus-eps-surprise-chart | CullenFrost Bankers, Inc. Quote

-Currently, Cullen/Frost carries a Zacks Rank #3 (Hold).
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+Currently, Cullen/Frost sports a Zacks Rank #1 (Strong Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

 Performance of Other Banks

-UMB Financial UMBF reported second-quarter 2020 net operating income of $1.33 per share, which easily surpassed the Zacks Consensus Estimate of 32 cents.
-The reported figure also compares favorably with the prior-year quarter’s earnings of $1.17.
+UMB Financial UMBF reported fourth-quarter 2020 net operating income of $3.26 per share, surpassing the Zacks Consensus Estimate of $1.48.
+The bottom line also compares favorably with the prior-year quarter’s earnings of $1.36.
+Fourth-quarter results include a pre-tax gain of $108.8 million on the company’s investment in Tattooed Chef, Inc.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report